Profile updated with AI and edited by Poets&Quants

-Cox had an acceptance rate of 53% for the fall 2024 incoming class and an average SAT score of 1427.
-Its 6-year graduation rate was 86%.
+Cox had an acceptance rate of 35.7% for the most recent incoming class in the 2026 embargo data, and its students posted an average SAT score of 1,435, an average high school GPA of 3.77, and a 6-year graduation rate of 84%.

 THE COX CURRICULUM

-Cox students take 11 core courses that offer a foundation in business theory and skills.
-After they complete their core coursework, students can choose from seven majors including Accounting, Finance, General Business, Marketing, Management, Business Analytics and Supply Chain Management, and Real Estate.
-Additionally, students have four concentrations to sharpen their focus including Energy Management, Entrepreneurship, Real Estate, and Risk Management & Insurance.
+Cox students take 11 core courses that build a foundation in business theory and skills.
+After completing the core, students choose from seven majors: Accounting, Business Analytics and Supply Chain Management, Finance, General Business, Management, Marketing, and Real Estate.
+Students can also pursue five specializations: AI for Business, Entrepreneurship, Energy Management, Management Consulting, and Real Estate.

 SMALL, TIGHT-KNIT COMMUNITY

 Another big benefit of the Cox education is the community.
-With average class size in Cox courses between 35 and 40, business students have a small, tight-knit learning environment to truly engage with each other and their professors.
+According to SMU, the average class size in the business school is between 35 and 40 students, giving business majors a learning environment that supports team-based work while still allowing faculty to connect with students individually.

 ALUMNI SAY